The Deni Ute Muster Terms & Conditions

 Sunday 6.00am – 1.00pm located near info centre.

-A: Top-up (cash up) stations will be located within the Muster HQ 1 week before as well over the weekend if you wish to top-up before heading out to the muster site
+A: Top-up (cash up) stations will be located at the Muster HQ one week before the event, as well as over the festival.

 Q: What if I leave my wristbands at home?